hoobs-org/HOOBS/SAMPLE_README_HEADER.md

 **Configuration in HOOBS**
 1. Navigate to the Plugins page in HOOBS and click the Configuration button for the Google Smart Home plugin.
 <img src="https://github.com/hoobs-org/hoobs-images/blob/master/HOOBS_x_google_UI.png" width="30%">
-3. Click the Link Account button.
+2. Click the Link Account button.
 <img src="https://github.com/hoobs-org/hoobs-images/blob/master/HOOBS_x_google_UI2.png" width="30%">
-4. Sign in with your Google or GitHub account.
+3. Sign in with your Google or GitHub account.
 <img src="https://github.com/hoobs-org/hoobs-images/blob/master/HOOBS_x_google_UI3.png" width="30%">

 Your account is now linked.
-Now add the Homebridge Action using the Google Home mobile app.
+You can now continue adding the Homebridge Action using the Google Home mobile app.

 **Configuration in Google Home mobile app**